 Boosting literacy, self-confidence, and creativity through the written word.

-The Porch Writers’ Collective is Nashville’s first and only dedicated writing center.
+The Porch is Nashville’s nonprofit literary center.
 Serving both adults and youth, The Porch hopes to foster a vibrant and diverse literary culture through creative writing workshops, writing events, and community outreach.

 Porch Outreach Statement:

 • The Porch believes in the power of the written word as a means to empathy, connectivity, creativity, knowledge, and advancement.

 • We believe those who experience writing as a joyful and creative act will ultimately improve in their ability to articulate and communicate their ideas.
 With joy comes a desire to practice; with practice comes growth.

 • We believe competence in writing is an essential skill for success within both academic and professional lives.
 Incorporating creative writing as a supplement to traditional academic curriculums revitalizes writing instruction and student progress.

 • We believe creative writing inspires character development through deepened self reflection, self expression, and creativity.